caluche/backbone-simple-framework/public/js/fw/DOC.md

 Georgette.initialize(app, env);
 ```

-`env` is and should never be used directly by the framework, but is available and can be consumed in your own controllers or plugins
+`env` is and should never be used directly inside the framework, but is available and can be consumed in final users controllers or plugins

 ### Application configuration